hypertuner/rfcs/hypertuner-pythonlib/0001-data-logging.md

 # Alternatives

-- Apps with similar functionality exist (like Tensorboard), but they do not plug into the Hypertuner echo system which allowes for easy tuning of parameters, job scheduling and storing.
+- Apps with similar functionality exist (like Tensorboard), but they do not plug into the hypertuner echo system which allowes for easy tuning of parameters, job scheduling and storing.

 # Adoption strategy